gilsondev-archive/django-heroku-template/README.rst

 django-heroku-template
 *****************************************

 Project template used for projects that use Heroku.
-This project uses the `virtualenv-bootstrap`_ to create a virtualized environment, and install project dependencies.

 ------------------------------------------